The majority of smartphones have integrated QR scanners. They use your phone’s camera to scan QR codes.

 The Lens icon looks like the outline of a camera lens and has the Google brand colors (red, yellow, blue, and green).

-To scan a QR code with the Google app widget,
+To scan a QR code on the Phone itself with the Google App, follow these steps:

 Step 1: Tap the Lens icon within the search bar